|In addition to providing specific language techniques and

 Communication Issues for Speakers of Other Varieties of English (offered only in August) is intended for students who have used English for much or all of their academic lives (e.g., India, Singapore) but who still may encounter communication difficulties in the US.
 This seminar helps students recognize and deal effectively with potential problem areas.

 Drama Techniques for Academic Presentations provides theater techniques that can help presenters and ITAs more clearly communicate their message by engaging the audience and highlighting key ideas.
-This is offered as a two-part series of seminars that includes: Improving Spoken Delivery and Developing Non-Verbal Communication.
+This is offered as a three-part series of seminars that includes:

 Email for Academic Purposes addresses common problems that nonnative English speakers face when communicating by email with faculty, colleagues and other students.
 In this seminar, students will identify and practice strategies for effectively organizing information and communicating politely in academic emails.